entando/entando-docs/vuepress/docs/next/docs/reference/caching-and-clustering.md

 At startup the Entando App Engine will load all database data into the shared cache.
 Applicable content will be served from the cache when a page is rendered or content is fetched.
 In the event of a write to the cache, both the cache and database will be updated.

-The following objects are cached in the base implementation of Entando App Engine:
+The following objects are cached in the base implementation of the Entando App Engine:

 - Pages
 - Page templates